Purchases made through links earn us a small commission, at no extra cost to you.

-Galveston is a small romantic island, tucked away in southern Texas along the Gulf of Mexico.
-It’s only 32 miles long and two and a half miles wide but, surprisingly, offers a lot for visitors to see and do.
-Even though there are plenty of attractions, Mike and I opted for the simple approach- walking around some of the town’s six historical districts.
+Galveston is a small, romantic island tucked away in southern Texas along the Gulf of Mexico.
+It’s only 32 miles long and two and a half miles wide, but offers a lot for visitors to see and do.
+Even though there are plenty of attractions in Galveston, Mike and I opted for the simple approach- walking around some of the town’s six historical districts.

 Incorporated in 1839, it wasn’t long until Galveston became the largest city in Texas.
-Galveston was a pioneer of sorts during the 19th century- everything in Texas was first done in Galveston.
-The state’s first opera house, hospital, post office, country club and golf course (to name a few) were built in Galveston.
+A pioneer of sorts during the 19th century, everything in Texas was first done in Galveston.
+The state’s first opera house, hospital, post office, country club and golf course were all built in Galveston.

-The city has managed to preserve it’s historic buildings in spite of some significant storms- an impressive feat which shows the dedication and perseverance of it’s residents throughout history to today.
-The hurricane of 1900 devastated one third of Galveston and killed an estimated 6,000-8,000 people.
-The “Great Storm” still stands as the deadliest natural disaster in the United State’s history.
+The city has managed to preserve its historic buildings in spite of some significant storms- an impressive feat which shows the dedication and perseverance of its residents throughout the years.

-Even in the face of many natural disasters, Galveston remains strong, beautiful and compelling.
-The best way to experience the city’s charms is to simply walk around.
-We had lunch at the sophisticated Hotel Galvez, walked through the East End Historic District, toured the Bishop’s Palace, visited some shops along The Strand and ended the evening with a sunset walk along the Seawall.
+The best way to experience the Galveston’s charms is to simply walk around.
+We had lunch at the sophisticated Hotel Galvez, walked through the East End Historic District, toured the Bishop’s Palace, visited some shops along The Strand, and ended the evening with a sunset walk along the Seawall.

 Hotel Galvez can be found steps away from the Gulf of Mexico, on Seawall Boulevard.
 It was built in 1911 and named after Bernardo de Galvez, the Spanish Colonial Governor for whom the city of Galveston was named.
 The property is sometimes referred to as the “Queen of the Gulf”.
 In 1979, the hotel was added to the National Register of Historic Places.